spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-authentication-service.md

 **Notes**:

-- The shortcut commands with `just` program are also available: `just run-tags install-all,start` or `just run-tags setup-all,start`
+- The shortcut commands with the [`just` program](just.md) are also available: `just install-all` or `just setup-all`

-  `just run-tags install-all,start` is useful for maintaining your setup quickly when its components remain unchanged.
-If you adjust your `vars.yml` to remove other components, you'd need to run `just run-tags setup-all,start`, or these components will still remain installed.
-For more information about `just` shortcuts, take a look at this page: [Running `just` commands](just.md)
+  `just install-all` is useful for maintaining your setup quickly when its components remain unchanged.
+If you adjust your `vars.yml` to remove other components, you'd need to run `just setup-all`, or these components will still remain installed.
+Note these shortcuts run the `ensure-matrix-users-created` tag too.

 - If you're in the process of migrating an existing Synapse homeserver to MAS, you should now follow the rest of the steps in the [Migrating an existing Synapse homeserver to Matrix Authentication Service](#migrating-an-existing-synapse-homeserver-to-matrix-authentication-service) guide.